 A Ship that played a significant part in Indian Naval History.

 An alarmed Richard Nixon decided to intervene on the side of Pakistan and ordered the US carrier task force to sail to the Bay of Bengal and establish a bridgehead.
-Indira Gandhi invoked the Indo-Soviet security treaty and Leonid Brezhnev ordered the soviet nuclear submarine fleet to tack on to the US flotilla.
+Indira Gandhi invoked the Indo-Soviet security treaty and Leonid Brezhnev ordered the Soviet nuclear submarine fleet to tack on to the US flotilla.
 It was all the ingredients for a world war and in a coded message the Eastern Naval fleet was ordered to be ready to face the US Fleet.
-But the Pakistan were defeated and demoralized and surrendered by mid December 1971 and over 100,000 Pakistan soldiers became POW’s.
+But Pakistan was defeated and demoralized and surrendered by mid-December 1971 and over 100,000 Pakistan soldiers became pows.
 The war ended but the role of the Vikrant was crucial to the success of the operation.